pingcap/talent-plan/rust/projects/project-3/project.md

 There are multiple reasons to do so:

-- Different workloads require difference performance characteristics.
+- Different workloads require different performance characteristics.
 Some storage engines may work better than other based on the workload.

 - It creates a familiar framework for comparing different backends.